calebelee05/CS180-Lab23-Team1-Project/README.md

     - public void setItems(ArrayList<ItemInterface> itemsList): Sets the list of items listed by the user.
     - public void setMessagesSent(ArrayList<MessageInterface> messagesSent): Sets the list of messages sent by the user.
     - public void setMessagesReceived(List<MessageInterface> messagesReceived): Sets the list of messages received by the user.
-    - public boolean equals(UserInterface user): Checks if this user is equal to another user based on the username.
     - public void deleteUser(): Removes the user from the `userList` and deletes all items listed by the user.
     - public void addItem(String name, double price, String description): Adds a new item to the user's item list.
     - public ItemInterface getItem(String name): Returns the item with the given name from the user's item list.